A datasource is a combination of a specific database and the credentials to access it.

 Adding a datasource is a relatively simple process, assuming that you’ve met all of the relevant prerequistes.

 Before beginning, you must ensure that the datasource you’re attempting to add is accessible from at least one of your gateways or relays.
 Additionally, you must have a properly configured account (username, password) on the datasource you’ll be adding.

 Login to the Admin UI at https://app.strongdm.com and select Datasources on the left hand navigation.

 In the upper right hand section of the screen, click the ‘add datasource’ button.
 You’ll be presented with a dialog like this: Use this dialog to configure how your gateways or relays will connect to the datasource.

 Type in a Display Name - this is how the datasource will show up in the Admin UI and local clients - in this case, ‘testdb-01’.

 Enter the hostname.
-It’s imperative that the entry you choose for Hostname is one that the relay server can connect to.
-To verify this, hop on the relay server, and from a command prompt, type:
+It’s imperative that the entry you choose for Hostname is one that at least one gateway or relay can connect to.
+To verify this, hop on the gateway or relay, and from a command prompt, type:

 $ ping <YOUR_HOSTNAME>